zjf2003tc/Predicting-Student-Dropout/README.md

 * Compare the accuracy of three models: CART, Conditional Inference Tree, and C5.0

 ## Data Set
-The data comes from an unnamed university registrar's office.
+The data come from an unnamed university registrar's office.
 Below are definitions for each of the variables and six example rows:

 * student_id = Student ID